turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 [Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]

-Section 4: [Application: Telling Your Story Through Branding]
+## Section 4: Telling Your Story Through Branding

 Branding is a process of differentiating ourselves by identifying and articulating your unique value proposition and then leveraging it across platforms with a consistent message and image to achieve a specific goal.